-Since we launched this project in the fall of 2020, we’ve heard from hundreds of community members and mountain bikers who want to learn more.
+Since we launched this project in the fall of 2020, we’ve heard from hundreds of community members who want to learn more.
 Many people have reached out to offer support and encouragement, and many have reached out with questions.
 Below, we’ve rounded up the most common inquiries we’ve received.

 If you want to chat with us directly, don’t hesitate to reach out: email@example.com.
 We look forward to hearing from you soon.

 Where does the FSBR project stand right now?

-As of summer 2021, the FSBR team is working with the Colorado State Land Trust and necessary state, county, and municipal agencies to prepare the project for submission to Jefferson County’s Planning Commission.
+As of fall 2021, the FSBR team is working with necessary state, county, and municipal agencies to prepare the project for submission to Jefferson County’s Planning Commission.
 The public will then have another opportunity to weigh in as the project moves through the Jefferson County approval process.